lRomul/ball-action-spotting/README.md

 Take the element-wise maximum between the sampling distribution (introduced above) and predictions, then normalize again to equal probability sums between empty and action frames.
 The intuition is that there are some hard negative examples in the dataset.
 Due to many negative samples, such hard examples are rarely sampled during training.
-With the operation above, we can make something like hard negative mining/sampling.
+We can make something like hard negative mining/sampling with the technique.

 Other minor changes compared to basic training:
 * 7 warmup epochs and 35 training epochs
 * Focal loss with gamma 1.2 and alpha 0.4

-Models achieve 81.04 mAP@1 on CV, 86.51 mAP@1 on the test, and 86.35 mAP@1 on the challenge set.
+Models achieve 81.04% on CV, 86.51% on the test, and 86.35% mAP@1 on the challenge set.

 #### Fine-tuning with long sequences

+Before, I trained all models on relatively short clips (15 frames in 12.5 FPS, 1.16 seconds) to fits the VRAM of a single GPU and to decrease training time.
+Models obtained good 2D and 3D encoder weights in the previous experiment.
+So I tried to freeze 2D weights and fine-tune 3D weights on long sequences to provide more context.

+Changes compared to transfer learning experiment:
+* 33 frames in 12.5 FPS (2.6 seconds)
+* LR warmup first 2 epochs from 0 to 1e-3, cosine annealing last 7 epochs to 5e-05
+* SGD with Nesterov momentum 0.9

+Models scored 80.49% on CV, 87.04% on the test, and 86.47% mAP@1 on the challenge set.
+The score is lesser on cross-validation, but it's my best submission on the test and the challenge set ¯\_(ツ)_/¯

 #### Prediction and postprocessing